MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/warehousing/contoso-coffee-warehousing-intro.md

 ms.reviewer: bholtorf
 ---

-# Introduction to Contoso Coffee Warehousing
+# <a name="introduction-to-contoso-coffee-warehousing"></a>Introduction to Contoso Coffee Warehousing

 Contoso Coffee is a fictitious company that produces consumer and commercial coffee makers.
 The **Contoso Coffee** apps for Business Central add demo data that you can use to learn how to use the warehousing capabilities in Business Central.
 You can configure warehouse features in various ways, see [Overview of different configuration options](../../design-details-warehouse-management.md#overview-of-different-configuration-options).